Dr William Bird – ‘Prevention is Best Medicine’

 William has helped transform the health of millions of people across the UK through innovative initiatives he has developed.
 As a family GP, he began to get his patients more active by setting up the first Health Walk scheme in April 1996.
 This led to him creating the Green Gym one year later as he realised that companionship and contact with nature were major driving forces in keeping people active.

-As CEO and Founder of Intelligent Health, William developed the hugely successful Beat the Street programme which has encouraged more than 500,000 people across the world to get moving and improve their health.
+As CEO and Founder of Intelligent Health, William developed the hugely successful Beat the Street programme which has encouraged more than 1.5 million people across the world to get moving and improve their health.
 William’s leadership has grown the company from just three employees to an innovative industry leader in promoting physical activity.

 Ever since he was a child, William has been fascinated by the connection between humans and their environment, so it was inevitable he would set up a company whose aim to improve health through community interventions.
 Dr William Bird said: